c4coderandcreator/BhaiBhai_LoginPortal/README.md

 # Project Setup
 - clone the repo to your local system using : git clone repo_url
 - cd to the directory BhaiBhai_LoginPortal
-- type command: npm install
+- use command: npm install
-- type command: node index.js
+- use command: node index.js
 - and open the url in browser: localhost:3004/

 # connect